OZoneSQT/myBasic-python/README.md

 * `git clone https://github.com/OZoneSQT/myBasic-python`

-## Cron job, to run script on startup
+## Cron job, to run script on a schedule

-This part, is what i wished Google told me, when learning about cron job's To add costum functions to run as a routine in the background
+This part, is what i wished Google told me, when learning about cron job's to add costum functions to run as a routine in the background

 Edit crontab file, or create one if it doesn’t already exist.